dotnet/docs/docs/csharp/classes.md

 [!code-csharp[Reference Types](../../samples/snippets/csharp/concepts/classes/reference-type.cs)]

 When the object is created, the memory is allocated on the managed heap, and the variable holds only a reference to the location of the object.
 Types on the managed heap require overhead both when they are allocated and when they are reclaimed by the automatic memory management functionality of the CLR, which is known as *garbage collection*.
-However, garbage collection is also highly optimized, and in most scenarios it does not create a performance issue.
-For more information about garbage collection, see [Automatic memory management and garbage collection](../Standard/garbagecollection/gc.md).
+However, garbage collection is also highly optimized, and in most scenarios, it does not create a performance issue.
+For more information about garbage collection, see [Automatic memory management and garbage collection](../standard/garbagecollection/gc.md).

 Reference types fully support *inheritance*, a fundamental characteristic of object-oriented programming.
 When you create a class, you can inherit from any other interface or class that is not defined as [sealed](https://msdn.microsoft.com/en-us/library/88c54tsw.aspx), and other classes can inherit from your class and override your virtual methods.
 For more information, see [Inheritance](https://msdn.microsoft.com/en-us/library/ms173149.aspx).